 Thus, St. Peter’s Episcopal Church in Osterville came into existence first as a summer chapel.
 It seems now amazing that this Chapel should have remained active and useful only in the summer months for 72 years, but such was the case.
 Mainly this was a reflection of the nature of the congregation for much of this period.
-Many of the communicants were summer residents who attended other urban churches most of the year, and the chapel itself had a limited program.
-There were just two services on Sundays, morning communion and an eleven o’clock service with a sermon.
-There was no Sunday school or social outreach program.
-However, during those early years there was a very active children’s choir and in the 1960’s and 1970’s, a small adult choir.
+Many of its members were summer residents who attended other urban churches most of the year.

 The move to a full time church began in the 1960’s when in 1964, Mrs. Kathleen Jones Alexander undertook to leave her property on Wianno Avenue to the Diocese of Massachusetts for the benefit of St. Peter’s Chapel, with the understanding that she could occupy the property during her lifetime.
 A gradual movement to change the status of St. Peter’s from a chapel to a church resulted in a vote by the membership in 1975 to winterize the building and operate as a twelve-month facility.
 Mrs. Alexander generously agreed to the sale of her Wianno Avenue property with the proceeds to help finance the transition.
 Retired Bishop Nelson Burroughs of Chatham came every Sunday the first winter of 1975-1976 to conduct services.
 On November 13, 1976, St. Peter’s was admitted to a full parish category, the first instance of a parish in the Diocese being directly admitted without several years of trial mission status.

-Thus, St. Peter’s Church looks back one hundred years with a mixture of wonder, satisfaction, and anticipation for the future.
-One small church has won for itself a special place in the larger Cape Cod community and should only move forward successfully with a goal of service and humility.
+St. Peter’s Church looks back over one hundred years with a mixture of wonder, satisfaction, and hope for the future.